-With Performance Toolkit for VM you are entitled to support under the basic warranty for z/VM Version 5.
+With Performance Toolkit for VM you are entitled to support under the basic warranty for z/VM version 5 release 2.
 Also, note that the Software Subscription and Support for Performance Toolkit for VM is automatically added to your order - this provides zSeries® service to which you are likely accustomed.
 If you do not want the Software Subscription and Support for Performance Toolkit for VM, then you must take specific action to decline it when ordering Performance Toolkit for VM.

-Report any difficulties, that are defect oriented, you have using this program to your IBM Support Center.
+Report any difficulties you have using this program that are defect oriented to your IBM Support Center.
 If an APAR is required, the Support Center will provide the address to which any needed documentation can be sent.